 7. What advice would you give to others going into this sector?

 The barriers to entry in this industry are quite high so be prepared to take your time and wait for results.
 With dominant established companies leading the industry it is important to think how you can make your site different.
 What are your unique selling points?
 Why should customers come to you?
 Once you can answer these questions, marketing will get you in the forefront of customers’ minds.
-And finally, perseverance and persistance is key.
+And finally, perseverance and persistence is key.